This page is best viewed with a Javascript-enabled browser

 Biographical information

-Professionally employed from the age of sixteen, James Butt is clearly established as a best-selling composer.
-He's completed 276 works, ranging from avant garde to more popular musical artistry, unfolding a clearly defined individual style.
+Professionally employed from the age of sixteen, the reputation of James Butt as a composer is established internationally.
+His oeuvre comprises 276 completed works, ranging from avant garde to more popular musical artistry, unfolding a clearly defined individual style.

 An important principle in his composition has always been to try to create music which is beautiful, giving listeners and performers a pleasurable experience.